Child Custody Determined by Psychological Evaluation in San Diego

 Custody cases can become complicated affairs filled with numerous he-said-she-said claims and combative perspectives.
 In order to clarify specific issues, family courts will often issue orders for psychologically-based testing and evaluation for the purposes of helping determine which custodial arrangement would be in a child’s best interest.
 In these instances, the court may use a child custody evaluator, who may or may not be affiliated with the court, who is qualified to conduct the process.

-Psychological evaluations in child custody cases can be conducted on both the child in question and either parent to determine how the court should proceed with custody orders.
+Psychological evaluations in San Diego child custody cases can be conducted on both the child in question and either parent to determine how the court should proceed with custody orders.
 To ensure your rights are protected throughout these proceedings, you will want to contact Mattis Law, A.P.C. to employ the aid of a skilled San Diego family law attorney.
 Our legal team can assist with all aspects of your custody case and work with you to protect your relationship with your child.
 Call us at (858) 328-4400 to discuss your case.

 Psychological evaluations are designed to provide a deeper insight into the mental health and wellbeing of parent or child so the family law court can determine what is best for the child.
 This may result in a modification of custody orders and changes in visitation, depending on the findings of the evaluation and how the court interprets them.
 There are several types of tests and evaluations a court or the other parent may request, and they are generally based on defining the parent’s personality traits and psychological health, as well as how the child relates to either parent.